Darren Weir Charged Over Jiggers

 They also charged him with failing to give evidence at the stewards inquiry and with conduct prejudicial to the image of racing.

-RV opened the inquiry on Thursday, a day after they and officers from the sports integrity unit raided his stables at and where they found the jiggers designed to give a horse an electric shock.
+RV opened the inquiry on Thursday, a day after they and Victoria Police officers from the sports integrity unit raided his stables at and where they found the jiggers designed to give a horse an electric shock.

 His assistant, licensed trainer Jarrod Weir who runs the Warrnambool stable, has also been charged with possession of a device and with failure to answer questions at the inquiry.